DecentDrashti/DecentDrashti/README.md

 📍 Darshan University, Rajkot, Gujarat

 ## 🔥 About Me
--📌 Sharpening my skills in Data Structures & Algorithms, Web Development with .NET Core and Mern Stack -💻 Proficient in Java, C, Python, C#
+- 📌 Sharpening my skills in Data Structures & Algorithms, Web Development with .NET Core and MERN Stack
+- 💻 Proficient in Java, C, Python, C#
--🎯 Actively learning about AI, Web Development, Game Development and Software Architecture 🚀
+- 🎯 Actively learning about AI, Web Development, Game Development, and Software Architecture 🚀

 ## 💡 What I’m Interested In:
 - Building real-world applications that solve meaningful problems 🌍